datalad-handbook/repro-paper-sketch/README.md

 $ make
 # take another look at the PDF to see how the figure was dynamically updated
 ```

+## How to adjust the template

 If this setup with LaTeX and Makefiles suits your workflow, adjust code, manuscript, and data to your own research project.

+You can:
+- Change the contents of [requirements.txt](./requirements.txt) to Python modules of your choice.
+  They will be installed before executing the script.
+- Change the code, or add new code.
+  In the current template, the Python script ([code/mk_figuresnstats.py](code/mk_figuresnstats.py)) is executed.
+- Change the data.
+  In the current template, code operates on the linked ``input/`` DataLad dataset.
+  You can link any dataset of your choice with DataLad ([installation instructions and further info](http://handbook.datalad.org/en/latest/intro/installation.html))
+- Change the manuscript.
+  Adjust [main.tex](./main.tex) to your text of choice, add new figures, tables, or contents.

 * Install the data that you need as a subdataset called using